wp-plugins/errnio-search-for-mobile/readme.txt

 Adding the errnio monetization pack plugin to your admin page is pretty easy.
 Try the below.
+Here's a quick, easy steb by step installation <a href="http://errnio.com/WP/wordpress-instructions.pdf" target="_blank">guide</a>

 1. Go to the Plugins tab at your WP admin page and click on Add New.
 2. In the search box type in errnio and click on the Search Plugins button.